lulav/LRS_Documentation/blog/Cannon/index.md

 :::

+### Running on the cloud

-After running this command, Citros has a docker image of your ROS project, so we can finally run the simulation on the cloud (notice the `-r` flag):
+After running the previous command, Citros has a docker image of your ROS project, so we can finally run the simulation on the cloud (notice the `-r` flag):
 ```bash
 citros run -n "cloud_test" -m "running in the cloud!" -c 3 -r
 ?
 Please choose the simulation you wish to run: simulation_cannon_analytic